Employment Opportunities

 • Recruits, trains and supports volunteers to work alongside children with special needs

-• Identify and/or contact those individuals/families with disabilities who would benefit from an
+• Identify and/or contact those individuals/families with disabilities who would benefit from an Inclusion Action Plan.
+Interview parents to find best Buddy fit for a participant.

 • Develop an Inclusion Action Plan for each individual with disabilities that will allow him/her to be more fully involved in the body of Christ.